Master of Engineering (International Automotive Engineering)

 Career

-The Master of Engineering (International Automotive Engineering) will prepare you to a play an important role in meeting the needs of the global automotive industry.
-Examples of graduates from the Master of Automotive Engineering International have been employed in Automotive industries such as Ford, FEV, BMW, and in other related large companies in Asia and Middle East.
+The Master of Engineering (International Automotive Engineering) will prepare you to a play an important role within the global automotive industry.

-Graduates will be able to work effectively as automotive engineering specialists, leading technological innovation in cross-disciplinary teams.
-They will be able to work effectively within, and between, geographically and culturally diverse settings with a broad understanding of the complex automotive supply chain and logistics involved.
+As a graduate, you will be able to work effectively as an automotive engineering specialist, leading technological innovation in cross-disciplinary teams.
+You’ll likely work within and between geographically and culturally diverse settings, applying your broad understanding of the complex automotive supply chain and logistics involved.

 Engineers Australia is the professional body responsible for the accreditation of higher education programs that prepare students to practise as professional engineers.